miladce/knn-cosine-similarity/README.md

 **k**:
 Number of neighbors to use.</br></br>
 **n_epoch**:
 By adjusting this parameter, your data split into smaller size sections.
-This parameter is useful in large datasets that you will get 'MemoryError'.
+This parameter is useful in large datasets that you will get `MemoryError`.